pdefusco/Using_CML_MLFlow/README.md

 Open ```02_Log_Artifacts_Tags.py``` and familiarize yourself with the code.
 Notice the following:

 * Lines 5 - 14: two files named "data/json.json" and "data/features.txt" are created.
 * Lines 16 - 20: a dictionary of tags is created.
 * Line 22: the Experiment Run is launched.

-* Line 24: the tags contained in the tags dictionary is attached to the Experiment Run via ```mlflow.set_tags(tags)```
+* Line 24: tags in the tags dictionary are attached to the Experiment Run via ```mlflow.set_tags(tags)```

-* Line 27: the files contained in the "data" folder are attached to the Experiment Run artifacts under the "states" folder.
+* Line 27: files in the "data" folder are attached to the Experiment Run artifacts under the "states" folder.

 Notice that the ```mlflow.set_experiment()``` method is not used.
 As a consequence, the Experiment Run will be applied to the last set Experiment rather than "Default".